Dragon745/Quick-Admin-Notes-Widget/admin-notes-widget-by-website14/readme.txt

 1. Activate the plugin
 2. Navigate to your WordPress dashboard
-3. Find the "Quick Admin Notes" widget
+3. Find the "Admin Notes Widget By Website14" widget
 4. Start adding your notes with rich text formatting
 5. Use the "Send to Admin" feature to share notes with other administrators